PolaX3/fusion-deployer/README.md

 * 256 MB flash drive or larger
 * Stock PIUIO
 * Keyboard
-* Computer inside your arcade cabinet
+* Computer (MK) inside your arcade cabinet
 * Legacy boot enabled on your motherboard

 # Disclaimer

 This action will apply new firmware to your PIUIO inside your expensive arcade equipment.

-The original firmware is backed up to the flash drive before flashing, but there is no warranty on this software.
+The original firmware is backed up to the flash drive before flashing, but it is not a guarantee and there is no warranty on this software.

 **All risk for flashing the device is your own and no one else can be responsible for the actions of this software.**